It’s no secret that recruiters are under pressure to bring the best candidates to the right companies.

 There is the chance a recruiter might read and share it on their broader network.
 Even the number of likes and reposts will count towards your name becoming known in the right circles.

-Pay careful attention to your personal brand and social media reputation and do your best to build strong bonds with your networks.
-Build up an online hub to showcase your work and employ SEO tactics to attract the right kinds of opportunities to your door.
+Pay careful attention to your brand and social media reputation and do your best to build strong bonds with your networks.
+Build up an online hub to showcase your work and employ SEO tactics to attract the right kinds of opportunities for your career.